 All county employees are required to report all accidents or incidents that occurred in the scope of their employment.
-All accidents and incidents must be reported to the department manager, foreman, or supervisor immediately; but no less than 24 hours.
-An employee injury report or TWCC-1 must be file by the supervisor and provided to the claims coordinator within 24 hours, but no later than 3 days after knowledge of the accident or incident.
+All accidents and incidents must be reported to the department supervisor, foreman, or manager immediately; but no less than 24 hours.
+An employee injury report or